 Just a half-hour away in Marsala, we found the thing we set out for—the town’s namesake golden wine.
 Some wineries in Marsala offer tours and tastings, but you must book in advance.
-We were lucky to join a tour at Cantine Pelligrino, one of Marsala’s best and oldest wineries, now in its sixth generation of family ownership.
+We were lucky to join a tour at Cantine Pellegrino, one of Marsala’s best and oldest wineries, now in its sixth generation of family ownership.

 We learned about grapes that were unfamiliar to us like the white, fruity Inzolia or the sweeter Grillo along with Moscato, one of Lance’s favorites.
-Inside, we wound our way through exhibits about winemaking and the Pellegrino family history.
+Inside, we wound our way through exhibits about wine-making and the Pellegrino family history.
 And then we got to sample three of Pellegrino’s best straight from the giant wooden barrels.

 Where to stay in Marsala

 - The sleek, comfortable SLO Design House is an ideal spot for exploring Marsala and the surrounding area.
-Views from the rooftop lounge area can’t be beat (Read TripAdvisor reviews | Book a room).
+You can’t beat the views from the private rooftop lounge (Read reviews and book a room).

-- Friendly hosts and a home-cooked breakfast make I Tramonti Sul Mare a great choice (Read TripAdvisor reviews | Book a room).
+- Friendly hosts and a home-cooked breakfast make I Tramonti Sul Mare a great choice (Read reviews and book a room).

-The Valley of the Temples is known for having the best-preserved Doric temple outside of Greece, and it has a little less scaffolding and fewer cranes than the Parthenon does right now, too.
+The Valley of the Temples is known for having the best-preserved Doric temple outside of Greece, and it has a little less scaffolding and fewer cranes than the Parthenon in Athens does right now, too.
 The archaeological park consists of six temples built between 510 BC and 430 BC.

 There’s also the Temple of Juno, the Temple of Heracles, and the remaining three columns of the Temple of Castor and Pollux, among other ruins.
 The buildings that still stand here make it clear how wealthy the ancient town of Akragas—one of the most impressive cities of Magna Graecia—once was due to its favorable trade agreements and position right on the ocean.

 Where to stay in Agrigento

-Bamboo Luxury B&B in Agrigento was one of the nicest places we stayed in Sicily.
-With a spacious room, comfortable seating area, and a terrace for eating breakfast outside, it was practically perfect (Read TripAdvisor reviews | Book a room).
+Bamboo Luxury B&B in Agrigento was one of the nicest places we stayed.
+With a spacious room, comfortable seating area, and a terrace for eating breakfast outside, it was practically perfect (Read reviews and book a room).

 If you’re flying elsewhere in Europe, you’re likely to go through Catania.
 Take the time for a walking tour through the city.
-If you love markets like we do, don’t miss the festival of seafood that is the fish market that happens every Monday through Saturday 7:00am-2:00pm.
+If you love markets like we do, don’t miss the festival of seafood that is the fish market that happens every Monday through Saturday from 7:00am to 2:00pm.
 Visit the nearby Piazza del Duomo and see the unusual elephant fountain and the Duomo itself.
 Stop in to one of the hip bars or have aperitivo in a square and watch the city buzz around you.